 Regardless of form, “It’s important to choose the right probiotic(s) for the specific situation you’re dealing with,” Dr. Cross says.
 “Some probiotics are good for digestive health or resolving digestive upset.
 Some help support the immune system, while others are anti-inflammatory.”

-Whether your dog has anxiety, is experiencing digestive upset or you want to support his immune health, talk with your veterinarian to find the right probiotic solution for your dog.
-Explore all our probiotic dog food formulas.
+Whether your dog has anxiety, is experiencing digestive upset or you want to promote their immune health, talk with your veterinarian to find the right probiotic solution for your pet.